thoughtbot/maybe_haskell/book/introduction.md

 written in a very straightforward way.
 In fact, we'll write most of that code ourselves over the course of this short e-book.

 Haskell is not the only language to have such a construct.
-Scala has a similar `Option` type and Swift has `Optional` with various built-in syntax elements to make its usage more convenient.
+For example, Scala has a similar `Option` type and Swift has `Optional` with various built-in syntax elements to make its usage more convenient.
 Many of the ideas implemented in these languages were lifted directly from Haskell.
 If you happen to use one of them, it can be good to learn where the ideas originated.

 ## Required Experience